Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Numerical Experiments

 {

 }

 \begin{example} \normalfont Consider $[a(x)u'(x)]'+\kappa^2(x) u(x)=f(x), x\in (0,1)$ with the following coefficients

 and the boundary conditions $u(0)=1$ and $(e+1)^{1/2}u'(1)-i 10^5 e^{-3} u(1)=0$.
+The exact solution's analytic expression is unknown.
+See \cref{tab:piece4het} for the numerical performance measured by $\frac{\|u_{N}-u_{2N}\|_\infty}{\|u_{2N}\|_\infty}$ and $\frac{\|u_N'-u_{2N}'\|_\infty}{\|u_{2N}'\|_\infty}$, and \cref{fig:piece4het} for the convergence plot and approximated solution $u_N$.
+As can be seen from \cref{tab:piece4het}, the convergence rates agree with the theoretical discussion in \cref{sec:fdm,sec:convergence}.
 This example shows how DAT is stable with respect to splits and tree levels.
 For simplicity, we consider a tree level that is not high.
 Hence, it is to be expected that the maximum condition numbers of the local and linking problems are still relatively large, but are nonetheless smaller than the condition numbers of FDM.
 In fact, if we look at these condition numbers in granular detail, a large proportion of them are significantly smaller than those of FDM for any given $N$.
-See Table \ref{tab:piece4het} for the numerical summary as well as Figures \ref{fig:piece4het} for the convergence and approximation solution plots. \end{example}
+We also note that the maximum condition numbers listed in the column ``Local CN" are the same for $(\ell,s)=(5,1)$ and $(\ell,s)=(3,2)$.
+The reason is because these two rows share the same local problems as defined in \eqref{localproblem:regular}.
+The only difference lies in the size of the linking problems: $3 \times 3$ for $(\ell,s)=(5,1)$ and $7 \times 7$ for $(\ell,s)=(3,2)$. \end{example}

 {

 }

 \begin{example} \normalfont Consider $[a(x)u'(x)]'+\kappa^2(x) u(x)=f(x), x\in (0,1)$ with the following coefficients